flutterfx/flutterfx_widgets/README.md

 # Contributing

 Found a bug?
 Have a suggestion?
 Don't just sit there, open a PR.
-But make sure your code is clean, or I'll reject it faster than you can say "setState".
+But make sure your code works!

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.
 Not that anyone cares about licenses in a demo project.